-NFL Playoff Picture Week 13: Latest AFC, NFC Standings and Bracket ScenariosDecember 2, 2021 v9 - NFL Playoff Picture Week 13: Latest AFC, NFC Standings and Bracket Scenarios
+NFL Playoff Picture Week 13: Latest AFC, NFC Standings and Bracket Scenarios

-The past 12 weeks have been an exhilarating ride for football fans, so here's a quick glance at the standings and the playoff picture for the AFC and NFC.
+Through 12 weeks of the 2021 NFL season, here's a look at the standings and playoff picture for both the AFC and NFC.

 Current NFL Standings